ewpratten/ewpratten.com/content/blog/2020-10-15-Mounting-Google-Drives.md

 date:   2020-10-15
 written: 2020-09-22
 tags: linux workflow google
+extra:
     excerpt: >-
         I can never get the Google Drive webapp to load quickly when I need it to.
 My solution: use some command-line magic to mount my drives directly to my laptop's filesystem.
 redirect_from:
  - /post/XcaM0k24/
  - /XcaM0k24/